pyglet/pyglet/doc/programming_guide/input.rst

           - Xinput & DirectInput
           - rumble not implemented on DirectInput

-        * - MacOSX
+        * - macOS
           - Game Controller framework
-          -
+          - an open Window is required for recieving input

         * - Web
           - w3c Gamepad Interface
           -

-Before using a controller, you must find it and open it.
+Before using a Controller, you must find it and open it.
 You can either list and open Controllers manually, or use a :ref:`guide_controller-manager`.
 A ControllerManager provides useful events for easily handling hot-plugging of Controllers, which  is described in a following section.
 First, however,